 All startups are businesses but not all businesses are startups.
 Unlike already established businesses, startups are building everything from scratch.

-And thus, they have their own unique challenges when it comes to hiring app developers.
+And thus, they have their own unique challenges when it comes to hiring developers for startup.

 Lack of local tech talent

-One of the biggest challenges startups face while hiring app developers is the shortage of local tech talent.
+One of the biggest challenges startups face while hiring developers for startup is the shortage of local tech talent.

 If you are based in areas that we call “the tech hubs”, most local developers either already working for a big shot, or looking to get into the next big tech company.